rollingcomma/aws-lamp/docs/Databases/mysql.md

 **Step 1.** Open a terminal, login to our AWS ubuntu instance.
 ![login](../../assets/images/login.png)

-**Step 2.** (optional) Update the repositories and the ubuntu EC2 instance, if we haven't done it when we first login.
+**Step 2.** (optional) Update the repositories and the ubuntu EC2 instance.
+This step is needed only if we haven't done it when we first login.
 ```bash
 $ sudo apt update -y && sudo apt upgrade -y
 ```